misaelabanto/blog/src/content/blog/en/how-i-learned-english.md

 ---
 title: "How I Learned English"
-description: "Discover how the author learned English with Duolingo, maintaining a 1200-day streak, and how it led to their first job in the USA.
-Explore their beginnings, evolution, and the key method for consistency."
+description: "Discover how the author learned English using Duolingo and other strategies, landing their first job in the USA.
+A journey of over three years, from school beginnings to university, and how a habits workshop transformed their learning approach."
 pubDate: 2025-09-01
 heroImage: 'https://images.unsplash.com/photo-1588912914017-923900a34710?ixlib=rb-4.1.0&q=85&fm=jpg&crop=entropy&cs=srgb'
 category: Tutorial
 tags: ["english"]
 ---

 Well, I learned on Duolingo and I'm already at 1200 days, and it helped me a lot.
 That's how I got my first job in the USA.
-In this post, I will explain how I started and how I managed to maintain the streak for over three years.
+In this post, I'll explain how I started and how I managed to maintain the streak for over three years.

 ## The Beginnings